-ED Projects and Programs - Program Activity and Capital OTC Project Activity Allocation (Pending availability of funds)
+ED Projects and Programs - OTC project allocation (Pending availability of funds)

-, , Application Period Closing Date: September 15, 2020, 5:00 p.m.
-PDT
+ED OTC project allocation Application Period Closing Date: September 15, 2020, 5:00 p.m.
+PST

-In the event that the ED funds are not fully awarded by the ED program and project application closing date, the Department will roll any unawarded funds into the Multifamily Housing, Housing Infrastructure, and Community Development OTC allocation.
+In the event that the ED OTC funds are not fully awarded by the application closing date, the Department will roll any unawarded funds into the Multifamily Housing, Housing Infrastructure, and Community Development OTC allocation.